justincbagley/blog/content/post/2011-07-19-one-way-to-evaluate-incomplete-lineage-sorting-in-your-phylogenetic-or-phylogeographic-data.md

 - PAUP*
 ---

-There aren't many ways to quantitatively evaluate incomplete lineage sorting (ILS) or ancestral polymorphism in molecular data in a statistically rigorous way.
+As of this writing in 2011, there aren't many ways to quantitatively evaluate incomplete lineage sorting (ILS) or ancestral polymorphism in molecular data in a statistically rigorous way.
 One means of gauging relative amounts of lineage sorting is the gsi, which I will be working on later.
 But, right here I wanted to note that I recently saw Ian Wang & Brad Shaffer using Wayne Maddison and Lacey Knowles method to evaluate ILS in a paper they wrote on dendrobatid frogs of Costa Rica, which is one of the main areas I am studying in my dissertation research.
 Here is an excerpt from their paper:

 >"Because incomplete lineage sorting has the potential to confound
 phylogenetic analyses of recently diverged populations, we